Community Asset Inventory: A Guide to Local Housing Resources

 This community asset inventory serves as a resource and reference for community members and organizations to analyze the current housing landscape of our tri-city area, identifying what assets currently exist in our communities to serve as a starting point for future community development in these areas.
 Questions to be addressed in this community asset inventory are:

-What affordable housing assets resources currently exist in our community?
+What affordable housing asset resources currently exist in our community?

 How do our current assets line up or differ from our area’s projected growth and housing needs in the future?